wjt/shell-chat-account-groups/README.md

 ![Screenshot](http://willthompson.co.uk/misc/account-groups.png)

 By default, it shows you one switch per account.
-I have 32 accounts and a normal-sized monitor so as you can imagine this doesn't work for me, so you can group ’em to your heart's content by choosing *Chat Account Group Settings* in the menu.
+I have 39 accounts, so as you can imagine this doesn't work for me; to cope, you can group ’em to your heart's content by choosing *Chat Account Group Settings* in the menu.

 [Collabora]: http://collabora.com/
 [Telepathy]: http://telepathy.freedesktop.org/